rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 "Hinton. <b>Geoff Hinton</b>.
 The <b>Godfather</b>.
 How to represent part whole hierarchies in neural nets".

 What's next after nobel and turing😂?
 Fields Medal?
 Gotta catch them all.
-Maybe Mars should be next.
+Or maybe Mars should be next.
 Really, I'm serious this time.
+It's tough to decide.